nh-server/Kurisu/README.md

 ## Setting up for local testing in Docker (recommended)

 To test changes to Kurisu locally using Docker, make sure Docker Desktop (Windows and macOS) or Docker Engine (Linux) is installed.
+If you are using Windows, it's heavily recommended to use Powershell so the commands shown here run as intended.

 * [Get Docker | Docker Documentation](https://docs.docker.com/get-docker/)